JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/Meetings/4-3rd meeting.md

 [Migration Optimization]
 ----------
 ----------
-[237] 2013 **Migcep: operator migration for mobility driven distributed complex event processing.** ✓ [REPORT - MIGRATION OPTIMIZATION]
+[237] 2013 **Migcep: operator migration for mobility driven distributed complex event processing.** ✓

 Most work studying the placement of operators in such an environment completely disregards the migration costs.
 However, the mobility of users requires frequent migration of operators, together with possibly large state information, to meet latency restrictions and save bandwidth in the infrastructure.
 In this papers, Beate Ottenwälder et al. **present a placement and migration method** for providers of infrastructures that incorporate cloud and fog resources. **It ensures application-defined end-to-end latency restrictions and reduces the network utilization by planning the migration ahead of time using predicted mobility patterns.** Furthermore, present how the application **knowledge of the complex event processing (CEP) system can be used to improve current live migration techniques for Virtual Machines (VMs) to reduce the required bandwidth during the migration.** First, **it allows us to amortize the migration costs by selecting migration targets that ensure a low expected network utilization for a sufficiently long time.** Second, it allows us to serialize the operator for the migration and migrating parts of the operator a priori in away where unnecessary events are not migrated and bandwidth is reduced.